Licensed Insolvency Practitioners With National Coverage

 The Legal Action Test

-The legal actions test: if your company has threats of action these do not necessarily mean the company is insolvent.
+If your company has threats of action these do not necessarily mean the company is insolvent.
 However if an action is filed in the Court against your company then the company does fail this test.

 These legal actions point to the company’s inability to meet its liabilities.
 County Court Judgments, Statutory Demands and Winding up petitions are all very serious for your company.
 You must take advice from insolvency advisors if you have any of these actions against your company, or if a creditor is threatening to take these actions.